 White balsamic vinegar is rather mellow.
 That works well in place of apple cider vinegar.
 You can also use freshly-squeezed lemon juice.

-The donut dough is only lightly sweet, with a mere 1/4 cup of granulated sugar in the whole batch.
+The gluten free donut recipe makes dough that is only lightly sweet, with only 1/2 cup of granulated sugar in the whole batch.
 If you'd like to make the donuts without refined sugar, you can try.

 If you'd like to try using a sugar replacement, I recommend Lankato monkfruit white sweetener or Swerve granulated sugar replacement.
 You may have to add some more milk as those sugar replacements tend to be drying.